New Drivers Act

 There is no early-restart option, no quick re-take after revocation, and no fast-track for drivers who have only just lost their licence.
 The DVSA process is identical to a first-time applicant:

-- Drive on the provisional only with L-plates and a qualified accompanying driver (over 21, full UK licence for at least 3 years).
-You cannot drive on motorways while learning.
+- Drive on the provisional only with L-plates and a qualified accompanying driver (over 21, full licence for that type of vehicle for at least 3 years).
+Motorways are open to you only with an approved driving instructor in a car fitted with dual controls — never with family or friends.

 - Take and pass the practical driving test again.
 Cost: £62 weekday, £75 evenings, weekends and bank holidays.